-Vision loss may occur from an abnormality in the visual system from the tear film to the occipital cortex.
+Vision loss may occur from an abnormality at any point in the visual pathway from the tear film to the occipital cortex.
 The most important factor to determine initially is the rapidity of symptom onset.
 Early assessment of the presence or absence of associated symptoms such as pain, double vision, and flashes and/or floaters is also important.
-This helps to identify patients with potentially life-threatening disease and highlights those requiring prompt ophthalmology opinion or surgical intervention.
+This helps to identify patients with potentially life-threatening disease and highlights those requiring prompt ophthalmology evaluation or surgical intervention.

-Acute vision loss that occurs suddenly or over the course of several minutes to hours usually requires urgent ophthalmic opinion.
-People with subacute or chronic vision loss (where vision loss has developed over weeks, months, or years) may still need specialist input but usually on a non-urgent basis.
+Acute vision loss that occurs suddenly or over the course of several minutes to hours usually requires urgent ophthalmic consultation.
+People with subacute or chronic vision loss (where vision loss has developed over weeks, months, or years) may still need specialist input, but usually on a non-urgent basis.

-Any significant vision loss justifies a call to the ophthalmologist for advice on referral timing.
+Any significant vision loss justifies a call to an ophthalmologist for advice on referral timing.